condensat/condensat.github.io/why/README.md

 * Revenue declaration and tax payments automated
 * Bills and all other economic life documents in digital format
 * Participate easily in local economies

+Moreover, more specialized banks are opening, gaining market shares from traditional monolithic all-purpose banks.
+Condensat services are affordable for startups and can place this new generation of banks on the market faster and with reduced costs.